jungparc/Container-Container-Service/en/user-guide.md

 | Secret | Confidential data associated with a container and its mount path |
 | Health Check | Check on the health of a container |
 | Date of Restart | Date Container restarted |

+#### Access Container
+You can access a container by clicking on a specific workload and then **Access Container** on the **Running Containers** tab.
+To access the container, you must have a shell, such as bash or sh, installed on the image.

+> [Note]
+> After 3 minutes of inactivity after connecting to a container, the connection is terminated.
+> Depending on the container's locale setting, other languages may not be entered.

 #### Monitoring